 Busignies attended Jules Ferry College in Versailles, and completed his degree in electrical engineering at the Institute Normal Electro Technique in 1926.
 By 1928 he was working for ITT’s Paris Labs working on radio direction finders, airplane radio navigation and early radar equipment.

 With the fall of Paris to Hitler, in 1940, there was a scramble to keep the electronic work that was being done by the ITT Paris Laboratory for the French military away from the Germans.
 Drawings and laboratory notebooks were hidden and the working models of direction finders, aerial navigation equipment, and radars were disassembled and the parts dispersed.
 Busignies and the other Laboratory personnel tried to assume the guise of scientists engaged in general research.
-But Busignies was confronted by a Luftwaffe colonel who recognized him in an elevator expressed interest in learning of Busignies' current activates and suggested that they should have dinner together that very evening.
-Luckily he was able to the invitation and ITT executives in New York planned to smuggle top researchers out of occupied France to the US.
-Busignies was one of the first three top men tapped for the escape via a secret rendezvous in Lyon in unoccupied France; then to Algiers, Rabat, Tangier and Lisbon, Portugal.
+But Busignies was confronted by a Luftwaffe colonel who recognized him in an elevator, expressed interest in learning of Busignies' current activities, and suggested that they should have dinner together that very evening.
+Luckily he was able to deflect the invitation, and ITT executives in New York arranged to smuggle their top researchers out of occupied France to the US.
+Busignies was one of the first three top men tapped for the escape via a secret rendezvous in Lyon in unoccupied France; then to Algiers, Rabat, Tangier - all in North Africa, and Lisbon, Portugal.
 Finally, by ship the three men and their families would arrive in the U.S. At the risk of their lives, the French scientists decided that they would clandestinely take their equipment with them, equipment that allowed rapid development of, according to Hitler himself, the "one single technical invention," that caused the German U-boats to lose the Battle of the Atlantic.

 Over the course of his career at ITT, Busignies was granted 140 patents and developed inventions for the company including the MTI (Moving Target Indicator) Radar, originally used by the military, which became a standard at airports; the IFF (Identification - Friend or Foe) patent; bi-static and multi-static radars; doppler radio navigation systems; and many other radio systems.